LangbaseInc/langbase-examples/examples/ai-email-agent/README.md

 ### Download and run the project

 The following command

-a.
-Downloads the example project folder from [here][download]
+1. Downloads the example project folder from [here][download]
-b.
-Renames the folder to `example-composable-email-agent`
+2. Renames the folder to `example-composable-email-agent`
-c.
-Copies the `.env.example` file to `.env.local` in the project folder
+3. Copies the `.env.example` file to `.env.local` in the project folder
-d.
-Changes the directory to the project folder
+4. Changes the directory to the project folder

 ```sh
 npx degit LangbaseInc/langbase-examples/examples/ai-email-agent example-composable-email-agent